jquast/wcwidth/docs/specs.rst

   - A following ``Mc`` (`Spacing Combining Mark`_, e.g. a vowel sign) counts as 1 cell and closes the conjunct — no extra cell is added.
-  - A following wide character (or end of string) adds 1 cell for the conjunct before counting its own width.
+  - A following character with positive width (or end of string) adds 1 cell for the conjunct before counting its own width.

 - Chains work the same way: C + virama + C + virama + C collapses each virama+consonant pair.
 - ``Mn`` marks do not break conjunct context within the same `aksara`_.
+- ZWJ (`U+200D`_) after a virama is consumed without breaking conjunct state, supporting explicit half-form requests (virama + ZWJ + consonant).

 See also: `L2/2023/23107`_ Proper Complex Script Support in Text Terminals.